keenangee/portfolio-react/README.md

 ## Info

-I have developed this website utilizing a combination of React, TypeScript, and Tailwind CSS.
+I have developed this website utilising a combination of React, TypeScript, and Tailwind CSS.
 It serves as my professional portfolio, showcasing my projects and demonstrating my skills in web development.
 The site features a brief informative section about me, along with convenient contact links to facilitate communication.

 ## How to run locally